Official Images and trust

 We can see that the image is built from https://git.launchpad.net/cloud-images/+oci/ubuntu-base.

 Let's take a closer look at Ubuntu to verify where it comes from.
 If you click the Dockerfile link of https://hub.docker.com/r/_/ubuntu/ you'll be given a json file instead of the Dockerfile contents.
 The digest seems to contain the valid digest for a single architecture version listed on Docker Hub (amd64).
-But after downloading it and checking the digest docker pull ubuntu:22.04 && docker images --digests
+But after downloading it and checking the digest docker pull ubuntu:22.04 && docker image ls --digests the result does not match up.

 We find a Dockerfile from the repository here.
-We can increase trust that it's the same as the image we downloaded with image history
+We can increase trust that it's the same as the image we downloaded with image history:

 $ docker image history --no-trunc ubuntu:22.04